-52% of respondents reported living in the City of Potterville.
+• 52% of respondents reported living in the City of Potterville.

-- 63% of respondents reported being students. - 29% of respondents reported 4 people living in the household. - 38% of respondents reported being "satisfied" with the current parks and recreation offerings in the city of Potterville. - 29% of respondents reported "myself" as the most active user of the parks and recreation facilities. - 53% of respondents reported "City Park" they use the most. - 161 respondents indicated that "improving existing parks and facilities" and "maintaining existing parks and facilities was their top two choices. - 59% respondents indicated "improving existing parks and facilities". - 43% respondents indicated "maintaining existing parks and facilities". - 79% of respondents reported they would support essential increases to develop a new park feature or improvement - 65% of respondents reported they would support essential increases a new recreation program
+- 63% of respondents reported being students. - 29% of respondents reported 4 people living in the household. - 38% of respondents reported being "satisfied" with the current parks and recreation offerings in the city of Potterville. - 29% of respondents reported "myself" as the most active user of the parks and recreation facilities. - 53% of respondents reported "City Park" they use the most. - 59% of respondents indicated that "improving existing parks and facilities" was their top two choices. - 42% of respondents indicated that "maintaining existing parks and facilities was their top two choices. - 79% of respondents reported they would support essential increases to develop a new park feature or improvement - 65% of respondents reported they would support essential increases a new recreation program